tylercrompton/streams/README.rst

 License
 =======

-This project is licensed under the GNU General Public License, Version 3.
-See “LICENSE.txt” for the full text of the license.
+This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 .. _abstract data type: https://en.wikipedia.org/wiki/Abstract_data_type
 .. _iterators: https://docs.python.org/3/glossary.html#term-iterator